Aga Bai Arechyaa 2: Soundtrack

-The Background score has been composed by Sai & Piyush and the music has been composed by Nishaad, the lyrics are written by Ashwini Shende, Omkar Mangesh Datt and Manohar Golambre.
+The background score was composed by Sai & Piyush, the music composed by Nishaad, and the lyrics written by Ashwini Shende, Omkar Mangesh Datt and Manohar Golambre.

 Critical reception

 Mihir Bhanage of The Times of India gave the film a rating of 2.5 out of 5 and said that, "When you have people like Sonali, Bharat, Prasad and Milind Phatak in the cast, there are certain expectations that you go to watch the film with, considering all of them are good actors.
 But by the time you get to the second half of the film you are torn between high expectations and mediocre presentation.
 And by the end of the film, you are thoroughly disappointed."
 Keyur Seta of Marathi Stars gave the film a rating of 2 out of 5 saying that, "Aga Bai Arechyaa 2 fails due to basic issues.
 Also, the overall setting and characters appear outdated in today’s era."